pateskinasy/pateskinasy.github.io/_posts/2018-11-12-open-sourcing-creatorstory.md

 ---
 It's been some time since creatorstory has been sunset.

-I've learned immensely from the wonderful journey that happens in the creation and ending of a new product (wrote a few words about it on [This is NOT a startup post-mortem](https://www.eskinasy.com/hen/not-startup-post-mortem/ "NOT a startup post-mortem"){:target="\_blank"}.
+I've learned immensely from the wonderful journey that happens in the creation and ending of a new product (wrote a few words about it on [This is NOT a startup post-mortem](https://www.eskinasy.com/hen/not-startup-post-mortem/ "NOT a startup post-mortem"){:target="\_blank"}).
 The biggest learning, however, was more personal: I've learned that I could be resourceful beyond what my skills limit me.

 So, in the hope that the code might come useful to a resourceful one out there, someone growing a community and on the lookout for a product that helps them curate crowdsourced member-contributions, I'm open-sourcing the product.